lzl124631x/LeetCode/leetcode/621. Task Scheduler/README.md

 ## Solution 1.
 Greedy

 Use a queue to simulate the cooldown process.
-Use a max heap to pich the character with the greatest count left.
+Use a max heap to pick the character with the greatest count left.

 ```cpp
 // OJ: https://leetcode.com/problems/task-scheduler/